Psypher1/the-language-hub/learn/french/pronouns.md

 | ils     | They (masculine)    | ill           |
 | elles   | They (feminine)     | el            |

-Personal pronouns are the backbone of your journey in Frenh.
-You are always going to be referring to someone or somthing.
+Subject pronouns are the backbone of your journey in Frenh.
+You are always going to be referring to someone or something.

+### Personal Pronouns